 Later, the Royal Decree No. (A/312), dated December 26, 2019 (29/04/1441H), was issued approving RCRC’s organizational arrangements and structure.

-The Board of Directors is chaired by HRH Prince Muhammad Bin Salman Bin Abdulaziz, the Crown Prince and Deputy Prime Minister, and its members are appointed by order of the Prime Minister.
-The members shall be as follows:
+The Board of Directors is chaired by HRH Prince Mohammed Bin Salman Bin Abdulaziz, the Crown Prince and Prime Minister, and its members are appointed by order of the Prime Minister.
+The members are as follows:

 The Board is the supreme authority over RCRC’s affairs and is entitled to determine and take whatever decisions and actions it deems appropriate to achieve its objectives.